COVID-19 Vaccine Information and Updates

 Residents currently participate in simulation training in:

-Each fall, we celebrate the interns’ hard work and bring them together for a 2½ day retreat at an off site location.
-The program leadership facilitates sessions on self-assessment and stress management, while blocking off plenty of time for socializing, relaxing, and enjoying the great outdoors.
+Each fall, we celebrate the interns’ hard work and bring them together for a 2 day retreat at an off-site location.
+The program leadership facilitates sessions while blocking off plenty of time for socializing, relaxing, and enjoying the great outdoors.

 Read about the weekly learning sessions available in the Pediatric Residency Program.